alto-io/cross-game-items/docs/acc/README.md

-# Alto Cryptogame Challenge Docs
+# Alto Cryptogame Challenge (ACC) Docs

 This document is for developers looking to create cross-game interoperable items for [Alto Challenge Loot](https://loot.alto.io).

 For any questions, join the chat by clicking the button below.